Celia Farber

 Celia Ingrid Farber (born c.
-1965) is an American print journalist and author who has covered a range of topics for magazines including Spin, Rolling Stone, Esquire, Harper's, Interview, Salon, Gear, New York Press, Media Post, The New York Post and Sunday Herald, and is best known for her controversial beliefs about HIV and AIDS, and a 1998 report on O. J. Simpson's post-trial life.
+1965) is an American print journalist and author who has covered a range of topics for magazines including Spin, Rolling Stone, Esquire, Harper's, Interview, Salon, Gear, New York Press, Media Post, New York Post and Sunday Herald, and is best known for her controversial beliefs about HIV and AIDS, and a 1998 report on O. J. Simpson's post-trial life.
 Farber is the daughter of radio talk pioneer Barry Farber and a graduate of New York University.

 Farber has written extensively about HIV/AIDS and AIDS denialists such as Peter Duesberg.
 Farber claims that she never expresses her own views about whether HIV causes AIDS and instead merely reports that some people disagree with the mainstream scientific viewpoint.
 Her writings have been criticized by scientists and journalists for promoting AIDS denialism.